jreisinger/jreisinger.github.io/cv.md

 --------------------

 I have been doing IT related stuff for companies of varied sizes in telecommunication, utilities, software development and research industries.
-I have experience mainly in system administration (5+ years) and IT auditing and security (5+ years).
+My experience is mainly in system administration (5+ years) and IT auditing and security (5+ years).
 I have touched several infrastructures and written quite a few scripts/programs.
 My preferred technologies are Linux and Perl, although I try to practice the "right tool for the job" philosophy.
 I am not bad at